anilzeybek/foam/README.md

    > Specify `<mesh>` with the path to the mesh file that will be spherized.

    > Optionally specify arguments such as `--depth <depth>` and `--branch <branching factor>` to control sphere generation process.
-Full list of arguments for different methods can be found at [mlund/spheretree on GitHub](https://github.com/mlund/spheretree?tab=readme-ov-file#programs)
+Full list of spherization arguments for different methods can be found at [mlund/spheretree on GitHub](https://github.com/mlund/spheretree?tab=readme-ov-file#programs).

    > Optionally specify `--manifold-leaves <leaves>` to control mesh correction on invalid meshes.